 01. The Brief

-A successful brief is a comprehensive yet succinct document which outlines the aims, objectives and milestones of a project.
-It is used at the beginning of the project to request cost estimates, and then as a reference during the production process.
+A successful brief is a comprehensive yet succinct document which outlines the theme for your report, the aims, objectives and milestones.
+It is used at the beginning of the project to define the key message you want communicated, request cost estimates, and then as a reference during the production process.

 - Always, always, always insist on obtaining a written brief from your internal client.
 And once you've got it, ensure it is signed off by all key decision-makers before it is circulated to designers.